reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 1. A registration mechanism for thin-edge plugins to declare their capabilities and other necessary metadata to thin-edge.
 1. Enable a device to subscribe to all the data meant for itself, its services and all its descendent child devices.
    This subscription mechanism should prevent a device from subscribing to messages of all other devices.
+1. Avoid entire device hierarchy in message payloads to avoid sending redundant data every time some data is sent.
+   The parent hierarchy of a child device must be established only once, during its registration and thin-edge must be able to map the parent hierarchy from its unique id from then on.

 ### Nice-to have